stroeer/firebase-taboola-arn-example/README.md

 ## Actual behavior

 - When you open the app for a second time you get a freeze and an eventual crash.
-From this point on you can never open the app again.
+This behaviour then persists.

 ## Additional information